ContainerHQ/arkis-api-docs/source/includes/_cluster.md

 <aside class="warning">
 Your containers on each node won't be available until the end of the upgrade.
-Beside, each node docker and swarm version will be updated only if the node upgrade has been successfully completed.
+Beside, each node docker and swarm versions will be updated only if the node upgrade has been successfully completed.
 </aside>